irext/cloud-sdk/web-sdk/README.md

 ## Usage

 ### 1. Register your APP
-Register your APP on IRext SDK console [irext SDK console](http://site.irext.net), (You need to register an IRext account first.
+Register your APP on [IRext SDK console](http://site.irext.net), (You need to register an IRext account first.

 While your APP is registered, you can see the APP key and APP secret in your APP list.